kiwiupover/ember-cli-surge/README.md

 The above command will build your ember app using the production environment then deploy that code to the url `<your-project-name>.surge.sh`

 By passing an environment flag `ember surge --environment development` to the ember surge command will use your development environment.

-* `ember test` – Runs the test suite on the current Ember version
-* `ember test --server` – Runs the test suite in "watch mode"
-* `npm test` – Runs `ember try:each` to test your addon against multiple Ember versions

 The default domain name for your project is the `<your-app-name.surge.sh>`.
 This can befound in the `CNAME` file at the root of your project.
 Use `ember generate surge-domain <your-new-domain>` to update the domain which will update the `CNAME` file.
 Remember the domain name needs to be unique.